 October 18, 2017- One day old.
 Sweetie looking in the wrong spot.
 Lacey watching the guy working on my neighbor's roof.
 He was a great ear getter!

 Found the milk bar.
 Sweetie is a bit up on her left front toe.
-The vet suggested starting her
+Our vet suggested starting her

 on Ulcerguard until the fetlock relaxes (pain can cause ulcers).
 He thought it would be normal inside of three days,

 and that did turn out to be the case.
 Her IGG was super good- always